EPA vs. DHA: What's the Difference?

 Where Can I Get C15:0?

 People only need 100 to 200 mg per day of C15:0, compared to 2,000 to 3,000 mg per day of omega-3.
-When you compare fatty15 with fish oil supplements, taking fatty15 just makes sense.
+When you compare fatty15 to fish oil, taking fatty15 has more health benefits, has the ability to reverse cellular aging, and is safer for our cells than omega-3 supplements.*

 EPA, DHA, and Fatty15

-If you want to support your total health while lowering the amount of supplements you take each day, opt for including a little more fish in your diet and switching to the only supplement that gives you a daily dose of C15:0.
+If you want to support your total health while lowering the number of supplements you take each day, opt for including a little more fish in your diet and switching to the only supplement that gives you a daily dose of C15:0.

-With fatty15, you can give your cells a fighting chance against aging and support your health at the cellular level.*
+With fatty15, you can give your cells a fighting chance against aging and support your health at the cellular level.* In addition to a healthy diet, plenty of exercise, and good stress management, it’s one of the best things you can do to support your overall health and wellness and live a healthier life.*

 Sources: